Actindo-AG/Documentation/DataHub/Integration/02_ManageAttributeSets.md

 # Manage an attribute set

-An attribute set consists of a group of attributes to classify certain products according to demand or production contexts.
-By default, the *PIM Basic Set* attribute set is predefined.
+An attribute set consists of multiple attributes to classify certain products according to demand or production contexts.

-[comment]: <> (Are there any other sets outside PIM predefined?)
+Several plugins may bring their own attribute sets as a starting point for the tenant's configuration, such as the *PIM* module.

 You can create attribute sets, edit existing attribute sets and deactivate attribute sets that are not in use.
 You can add attributes to or remove attributes from an attribute set and change the required attributes within an attribute set.

 ## Create an attribute set

 Create an attribute set to define a new attribute set with different attributes to the predefined attribute sets.
-In contrast to attribute sets created in the *PIM* module, you have to select an entity type for the attribute set.

-[comment]: <> (What does that mean -> what consequences has the entity type?
-All PIM attribute sets = entity type PIM product?
-List of entity types?)
+Several plugins have their own configuration user interface, where only those attributes and attribute sets are listed that belong to the specific plugin.
+When using the plugin-specific user interface, several options may be restricted or not available.

 ### Define the attribute set basic data